ReginaSherman/react-review/README.md

 # React Review

-Use this repository to review the material covered in this unit.
+Use this repository to review the key topics covered in this unit.

 ## Prerequisites

-* Functional JavaScript
+- Functional JavaScript
-* React
+- React
-* Components and State
+- Components and State
-* Component Lifecycle
+- Component Lifecycle
-* React Router
+- React Router

 ## Instructions